Hackerl/asyncio/README.md

 }
 ```

-> It seems like a good idea.
+> It seems to look better.
 I'm not against exceptions, but the reason the `asyncio` API uses `std::error_code` is that it's easy to convert from `std::error_code` to an exception, but not vice versa.

 _For more examples, please refer to the [Documentation](https://github.com/Hackerl/asyncio/tree/master/doc)_